smilies-polito/GAGAM/v1.2/README.md

 1. **classifyPeaks.py**: labels peaks from a peak file using cCRECombined genomic annotation tracks;
 2. **computeRAGI.py**: computes the RAGI scores for a GAM versus another classification, leveraging a list of housekeeping genes and a list of marker genes.
+3. **PlottingViolinHeatmap.py**: Creates the images representing the violin plots and heatmaps for activity and expression of a given lists of genes.
 # Procedure

 ## Phase 0: Data preparation